Advanced Imaging Modalities

 The Computed Tomography Program provides the registered radiologic technologist with advanced health professions work-based instruction that helps students acquire new knowledge, apply previous knowledge, and gain experience managing the workflow.
 In this program, practical experience is taught in tandem with theory.
 The Computed Tomography Program provides students with the skills needed to prepare for the post primary examination offered by ARRT.

 The Mammography Program is designed to prepare the registered radiologic technologist to enter the advanced field of mammography.
 This program provides the training, knowledge and skills needed to prepare for the mammography post primary examination offered by ARRT as well as entry-level employment in mammography.

 A mammographer uses specialized x-ray equipment to obtain diagnostic breast images and breast tissue biopsies.
 This specialized technologist is crucial in the diagnosis of breast tissue abnormalities in both men and women.
 Students will learn to position patients and manipulate equipment to provide quality images.
 Furthermore, students will develop an understanding of anatomy, pathology, communication skills and specialty equipment.

-The mammography course is offered each spring and fall semester.
-The entire course length is sixteen weeks with Lecture and Laboratory offered the first eight weeks as evening classes.
-Clinical rotations are offered the second eight weeks as day time rotation, averaging 20 hours a week.
+The mammography courses are offered each spring and fall semesters.
+The entire program length is 16 weeks.
+Lecture and laboratory are offered the first eight weeks as evening classes.
+Clinical rotations are offered the second eight weeks as day time rotations, averaging 20 hours a week.